The Penetration Tester’s Mindset: Key Traits and Approaches

 3.1 Ethical Hacking Frameworks

 Frameworks such as OWASP (Open Web Application Security Project) and NIST (National Institute of Standards and Technology) provide structured approaches for penetration testing.
 The OWASP Testing Guide, for instance, outlines a comprehensive methodology for testing web applications.
-It includes steps such as
+It includes scanning, exploitation, and reporting steps, helping testers systematically evaluate security.
+These frameworks guide penetration testers in conducting thorough and effective assessments.

 3.2 Mental Models for Threat Simulation